Welcome to Episode Three of The Realities of Leadership: Your Fingerprints Are On Everything!

-Discussion guide from the Tensions of Leadership, Episode Seven:
+Discussion guide from The Realities of Leadership, Episode Three:

 About our host, Erica Peitler: